-Occasionally, an Honors student will complete a noteworthy experience and not earn academic credit or pursue an experience that does not fit into the existing categories of Honors Experiences.
-When this occurs, the student may petition to include the experience towards their Honors credits.
+Occasionally, an Honors student will complete a noteworthy experience and not earn academic credit, or pursue an experience that does not fit into the existing categories of Honors Experiences.
+When this occurs, the student may petition to have the experience counted toward their Honors credits.

-All petitioned experiences must meet all eligibility criteria, which includes:
+All petitioned experiences must meet all eligibility criteria, which include:

 Final approval for any petitioned experience is at the discretion of the Honors College.